BIDS/repro-case-studies/case-studies/benmarwick.md

 ##### Key benefits
 *Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
 What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
 What would you want them to learn from your example?
 (200-400 words)*

+Some of the advantages that motivate us to pursue that approach include:

+- A detailed human- and machine-readable record of all the steps in the analysis.
+This takes the methods out of Excel, where they are often invisible due to ephemeral point-and-click behaviours, and reconstructs them in R script where every step is explicit.
+This makes it a lot easier to engage with requests like "can we do that again, but change X a little bit?" and "what happens if we add/exclude X from the analysis?"

+-

 ##### Key tools
 *If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.
 (200-400 words)*